 - Days 6 – 7: Place them in a full sun spot.

-After ~6 weeks and once they’ve been hardened off to outdoors sunlight, it’s time to transplant your ground cherry seedlings outdoors.
+After ~6 weeks and once they’ve been hardened off to outdoors sunlight, it’s time to transplant your ground cherry plants outdoors.

 Ground cherries are closely related to tomatoes (another nightshade).
 Both plants have “adventitious roots,” meaning the tiny hairs on the stems will actually form new roots when they come in contact with soil.
 Slightly burying the stems during transplanting will help them develop a more robust root system.

 If you plant your ground cherry seedlings in good compost or worm castings, they won’t require any extra fertilizer – in fact, they actually perform relatively well even in poor soils.